Mariya Lagunova: At the hospital

 Unconscious, Lagunova was evacuated from the tank and taken to a field hospital.
-On waking up, she found that she had no legs and her right hand was also gone.
+She lost her legs and right hand.

 She was airlifted to Sumy, from there to Ulyanovsk, and then to Omsk.
-Here, surgeon Valentina Borisova conducted a series of operations to partially save her legs so that Lgunova would have the opportunity to walk on prosthetics.
+Here, surgeon Valentina Borisova conducted a series of operations to partially save her legs so that Lagunova would be able to walk on prosthetics.
 In the hospital Lagunova was awarded the Order of the Red Star.

-The delegation from the Nizhny Tagil Training Regiment brought her some 60 letters from both friends and from cadets she did not know who were from the new replenishment.
+The delegation from the Nizhny Tagil Training Regiment brought her some 60 letters from friends and from cadets she did not know who were new replacements.

 From letters sent from the front written by the commander of the brigade, Colonel M.K.
 Scooby and her former combatant Major Honin, she learned that her portrait hangs in a room at the regimental headquarters and her military biography is taught to all the cadets for educational purposes.

-According to other sources, Lagunova was considered to have died, and fellow soldiers from the 56th Guards Tank Brigade learned that she was alive only after 20 years from the publications by the writer S.S.
-Smirnov in the press.
+According to other sources, Lagunova was considered to have died, and fellow soldiers from the 56th Guards Tank Brigade only learned that she was alive 20 years later from press publications by the writer S.S.
+Smirnov.

 In the spring of 1944, Lagunova was taken to the Central Institute of Traumatology and Prosthodontics of the Ministry of Health of the USSR in Moscow, where she had prosthetics made.

 Returning to the training regiment, Lagunova served as a telegraph operator for four years.
 She continued to learn how to walk on her prosthetics.
 In 1948, she was demobilized.